-B. Oval Lawn Restoration Area - The plan preserves a significant portion of adjacent, inland areas as a native landscape, place of sustainability and storm-water management, and useful pedestrian amenity.
+The plan preserves a significant portion of adjacent, inland areas as a native landscape, place of resiliency and storm-water management, and useful pedestrian amenity.
 Currently a limited number of buildings exist in this area, and further development of this area will be moderated due to the potential for storm surges and the desire to preserve this compelling landscape.

 A series of meandering trails serve to differentiate the edge of the regenerative landscape from traditional turf areas.
 The tree canopy will include both preserved and new specimens.
-Shaped swales and other storm-water system adjustments will help direct and control water movement.
+Shaped swales and other storm- water system adjustments will help direct and control water movement.
+WEST CAMPUS WATERFRONT AREA

-C. Bayfront Campus Waterfront Area - This is one of the most unique and desirable features of the campus.
+This is one of the most unique and desirable features of the campus.
 The plan preserves the bay front and links directly to the adjacent regenerative area.
 Also similar to the regenerative gardens, further development of this area will be moderated due to the potential for storm surges.
 Currently a limited number of buildings exist in this area, including College Hall/Cook Hall, the Pritzker Laboratory, and other smaller buildings.
 An expansive open space and view areas to the Sarasota Bay will remain a significant amenity for students and visitors.
-A new view point or "kissing spot" is located at the water's edge, between College Hall and Cook Hall.
+A new view point or "kissing spot" is located at the water's edge, North of College Hall and West of Robertson Hall.
 This entire area will be integrated into a much longer water's edge trail which connects the Caples and Ringling Museum lands (to the south) with the College's Uplands parcels (to the north).